paulyuk/hello-sk-function-mcp/README.md

 - If you encounter errors about missing environment variables, ensure your `local.settings.json` file has the correct values.
 - If authentication fails, run `az login` to log in with your Azure credentials.
 - If the MCP Inspector cannot connect, verify that your function app is running and the endpoint URL is correct.

-## Deploying to Azure

-To deploy this function to Azure:

-1. Create a Function App in Azure
-2. Deploy using VS Code Azure Functions extension or Azure CLI
-3. Configure application settings in the Azure portal with the same environment variables you used locally